yyhhoi/hoi.github.io/_pages/portfolio.markdown

 Human thinking process is inherently dual in nature: One is "local/actual", and the another is "remote/virtual".
 Like while we are chopping an onion, we also mind-wander and think about what if we don't make a soup today?
 Or even buying a house in the future.

 To model such a memory function, we **developed a mathematical framework** and **simulated a biological neural network**.
-We applied methods such as **predictive classifiers**, **time-series analysis** and **parameter estimation** on the simulated neural data to prove our hypothesis.
-We focused our problem in the context of spatial navigation, where a memory corresponds to a location, and a sequence of locations forms a spatial trajectory.
+We applied methods such as **predictive classifiers**, **time-series analysis** and **parameter estimation** on the simulated neural data to prove our hypothesis..
 We demonstrated that neuron populations can support such dual coding and published our results in highly-recognized scientific journal [*eLife*](https://elifesciences.org/articles/86837).